 Remote access is a growing need for many businesses.
-It allows mobile workers or remote staff to access office systems and processes from remote locations.
+It allows mobile workers or remote staff to access office systems and processes via the internet from remote locations.
+Despite the many benefits, remote systems can expose your business to many risks.

-As it relies on using the internet to operate, it is essential that your remote access stays secure at all times.
+You will have to manage these risks to keep your remote access secure at all times.
 Otherwise, your network may become vulnerable and your business data exposed.

 - eavesdropping - as information travels over the public internet